Sentosa Express: Stations

 S$26 million was spent on the elevated stations and the depot next to Beach station.
 VivoCity station is the only station of the line on the mainland; the rest are on Sentosa.
-It is also the only one with full-height platform screen doors and a bay platform using the Spanish solution.
+It is also the only one with full-height platform screen doors.
 The other stations on Sentosa island are not air-conditioned and are the first train stations in the country to utilise half height platform screen doors by Fangda.

 Like the Mass Rapid Transit, stations have bi-directional escalators and a lift to take passengers from the station concourse to the platforms, except VivoCity station which has both on the same level within VivoCity on the mainland.

+Both Vivocity Station and (since 2023) Beach Station employ a bay platform using the Spanish solution – passengers enter via one side of the train after passengers have alighted on the other side.
+This layout was also used by the now dismantled Sentosa Monorail stations; the only other remaining station in Singapore that uses this model is Choa Chu Kang LRT station.

 VivoCity

 The northern terminus VivoCity station (previously Sentosa @ VivoCity) is just a few levels above HarbourFront MRT station and the nearby HarbourFront Bus Interchange, located within the mall it is named after.
 Like Changi Airport and Stevens MRT stations, ticketing, faregates and platforms are all on the same level.

 The station consists of a single track and a single platform handling Beach-bound trains for turnaround.
-Like the dismantled Sentosa Monorail stations in the past, it is one of two train stations in Singapore, the other being Choa Chu Kang LRT station, to feature an organised boarding system like the Spanish solution – passengers enter via one side of the train after passengers have alighted on the other side.
-Doors will open on the left side for passengers to alight, before opening the doors on the right for boarding passengers.
 This is the only station on the Sentosa Express that is air-conditioned and utilises full-height platform screen doors.

 On 1 April 2019, the station was renamed to its present name to better reflect the nearby attractions and to showcase the attractions names.